Smart Traveler Enrollment Program (STEP): Free Travel Safety Alerts

 Or suppose you’re traveling in Antarctica and you get a message that a relative is severely ill.
 STEP can inform you of what’s going on and help you get in touch with the nearest embassy and consulate to arrange transportation back home.

-One of the best things about STEP is how well it works with travel insurance.
+One of the best things about STEP is how well it works with a travel protection plan.
 Consider the previous example.
-If a sick family member is one of the covered reasons for trip cancellation in your travel insurance plan, the insurance company can help cover the cost your trip back home, and STEP can inform you of the issue and guide you to the nearest embassy to start the return-home process.
+If a sick family member is one of the covered reasons for trip interruption in your travel protection plan, the plan may help cover the cost your trip back home, and STEP may inform you of the issue and help you connect with the nearest embassy to start the return-home process.

 Remember: You need to sign up for the Smart Traveler Enrollment Program for each international trip you take.

 But if you can remember that, the Smart Traveler Enrollment Program will be a big step forward in travel safety for you and your traveling companions.
-Just don’t forget to pair it with travel insurance!
+Just don’t forget to pair it with a travel protection plan!

 Also read: How Travel Insurance Helps When You’re Sick and Stuck Abroad